sf105/sttp-book/_chapters/structural-based-testing.md

 Note how agnostic this CFG representation is.
 You can even build CFGs of program written in different languages.
 They might even look the same!

+{% assign todo = "record a video explaining how to build CFGs" %}
+{% include todo.html %}

 ## Block coverage

 We can use blocks as a coverage criteria, in the same way we did with lines: instead of aiming at covering